Discover tesamorelin dosage trends, reconstitution volumes, and vial size preferences based on real-world WPA calculator data.

 Tesamorelin is a stabilized GHRH analog with a well-characterized growth hormone release profile, typically administered via nightly subcutaneous injection.
 This data shows the dose amounts, vial sizes, and bacteriostatic water volumes researchers most commonly select when reconstituting this GHRH-based peptide.

-846 Tesamorelin reconstitution calculations have been logged by the WPA community.
-The most common dose entered is 2mg (332 calculations).
-The median dose across all sessions is 1mg.
+6,908 Tesamorelin reconstitution calculations have been logged by the WPA community.
+The most common dose entered is 1mg (2,309 calculations).
 The most common bacteriostatic water volume is 2mL.
-The most popular vial size is 10mg (482 sessions).
+The most popular vial size is 10mg (4,213 sessions).
+The most common dosing frequency is 5x/week (657 logged protocols), followed by daily (7x/week) (650).